ddrrnn123/Omni-Seg/DEVELOP.md

 - Annotate the WSI rectangularly.
 Recommend to use ImageScope and save the .xml file for annotation information.
 - Convert the svs file into PNG files and saved into 40X, 10X and 5X magnifications.
 Please refer to [Omni_seg_pipeline_gpu/svs_input/svs_to_png.py](Omni_seg_pipeline_gpu/svs_input/svs_to_png.py) for an example to convert svs format to PNG format and resize to different magnifications.
-- Create three folders named as "40X", "10X", and "5X" under [Omni_seg_pipeline_gpu/svs_input](Omni_seg_pipeline_gpu/svs_input) folder.
+- Create three empty folders named as "40X", "10X", and "5X" under [Omni_seg_pipeline_gpu/svs_input](Omni_seg_pipeline_gpu/svs_input) folder.
 Put 40X, 10X and 5X PNG files into these folders correspondingly.
+Each folder must contain only one file when running.

 ## New model